 - Customer Service Survey—Please take five minutes to tell us about your recent experience at a Maryland court.

-- Suggestions—If you have suggestions regarding any improvements to our court or physical facilities, send them via mail to our Court Administrator, Timothy H. Sheridan, or via email to email@example.com.
+- Suggestions—If you have suggestions regarding any improvements to our court or physical facilities, send them via mail to our Court Administrator, Stephanie Medina, or via email to email@example.com.